Electron-phonon origins of unconventional resistivity in moderately correlated perovskite oxides

+We find that the modes with the strongest el-ph coupling in \smo{} are the high-frequency optical modes which involve primarily O displacements (see SM~\cite{SM} Fig. S4).
+These are also the modes that are most affected by the inclusion of Hubbard $U$.
+Generally, a strong effect of $U$ is not expected for nonmagnetic \cubic{} perovskites; however, we show in SM~\cite{SM} Fig. S4 that the high-frequency modes couple most strongly to splittings of the $t_{2g}$ bands, and thus the treatment of the Coulomb interactions plays a key role.
+We see in Fig.~\ref{fig:phonons+elph} that these modes are much lower in energy in \svo{}, and thus their enhancement with $U$ has a larger effect on transport around RT than in \cubic \smo{}.
+For $Imma$ \smo{}, on the other hand, these modes are pushed significantly lower by the structural distortions, which is the reason for the enhanced el-ph scattering; this shift does not occur for $Pnma$ \sno{} (SM~\cite{SM} Fig. S3).

-In Fig.~\ref{fig:resistivity}, we plot $\rho(T)$ calculated from el-ph scattering for the cubic ($Pm\bar{3}m$) and orthorhombic ($Imma$) crystal structures of \smo{}.
-For the cubic case, we also include the contribution from el-el scattering determined from DFT+DMFT~\cite{Our_PRL}, and the total, for which we find Matthiessen's rule to be a good approximation~\footnote{In this instance, adding the DMFT Fermi-liquid el-el scattering rate to the el-ph rate within the relaxation-time approximation produces the same result as adding $\rho_{\mathrm{DMFT}}$ and $\rho_{\rm el-ph}$ calculated separately using the RTA level.
+\textit{The case of \smo{}} We can use these results to understand the experimental situation of \smo{}.
+In Fig.~\ref{fig:smo_resistivity}, we compare our calculations for \smo{} to experimentally reported resistivities, including data reproduced from the single-crystal measurements of Ref.~\citenum{Nagai2005} and the thin-film measurements of Refs.~\citenum{Wang2001,Lekshmi2005,Radetinac2016,Cappelli2022}.
+In all cases, we removed the residual resistivities as in Ref.~\citenum{Our_PRL} to obtain $\Delta\rho(T)$.
+For the cubic case, we also include the contribution from el-el scattering determined from DFT plus dynamical mean-field theory (DMFT)~\cite{Our_PRL}, and the total resistivity, for which we find Matthiessen's rule to be a good approximation~\footnote{In this instance, adding the DMFT Fermi-liquid el-el scattering rate to the el-ph rate within the relaxation-time approximation produces the same result as adding $\rho_{\mathrm{DMFT}}$ and $\rho_{\rm el-ph}$ calculated separately using the RTA level.
 However, in the main manuscript, we use an iterative solution to the linearized BTE, which takes into account the full electron scattering matrix in the solution of the BTE.
 Here, our DMFT el-el scattering rate only provides momentum-independent ``out'' scattering, representing the diagonal contribution to the scattering matrix, rather than a full scattering-matrix contribution.
 To avoid violating conservation of charge in the full scattering-matrix BTE calculation, we calculate and add these contributions to $\rho$ separately.} and treat $\rho_{\mathrm{el-el}}$ and $\rho_{\mathrm{el-ph}}$ as additive.
-We compare to experimental data reproduced from the single-crystal measurements of Ref.~\citenum{Nagai2005} and the thin-film measurements of Refs.~\citenum{Wang2001,Lekshmi2005,Radetinac2016,Cappelli2022}.
-In all cases, we removed the residual resistivity contributions according to those determined in Ref.~\citenum{Our_PRL} to obtain $\Delta\rho(T)$.